-There’s lots of things that go into digital nomad packing list for an extended period of travelling.
+There are a lot of things that comprise a digital nomad packing list for an extended period of travelling.
 It’s always tempting to pack like you’re going backpacking but for digital nomads our requirements are different.
 You’ll need to pack light but your clothing will need to be versatile as well and suitable for the many experiences you’ll have whilst you travel.
-We’ve been travelling as a Tribe long enough to be able to give you some insight into this lifestyle and allow to bring a balance to your digital nomad packing list that’ll get you prepared for every eventuality.
+We’ve been travelling as a Tribe long enough to be able to give you some insight into this lifestyle and allow you to bring a balance to your digital nomad packing list that’ll get you prepared for every eventuality.

-Before we get into it, here’s a few things to note:
+Before we get into it, here’s a few packing tips to note:

 Love the clothes you pack

 You are going to be wearing these clothes more than you think and you will get sick of your limited wardrobe selection very quickly.
 Don’t waste valuable packing space on items of clothing you don’t absolutely love, because trust me, within a week you’ll be convinced you’ve got no clothes and that you packed your bag whilst sleeping.
 Only bring those leggings and merino wool sweater if you absolutely need them.
 That rain jacket?
 Might be a good idea in the rainforest.
 Your swimsuit?
 Who would ever want to go to a place where there wasn’t the option of swimming?!

 Remember this isn’t a holiday and you’ll have access to clothes washing facilities which means you don’t need to take 500 t-shirts with you.
 On the other hand, if you’re in a hot place, you’ll have more showers and you’ll get through more clothes.
 Don’t get so minimal that you find you don’t have enough.
 A good rule of thumb is to maybe take enough underwear to last two weeks and enough tops to last ten days.
 Remember – this is potentially long term travel